At which campus can I study this program?

 Supporting Courses and Related Areas | ||

-Select 12 credits in a single discipline or subject area (other than Communications) in consultation with an academic adviser.
+Select 12 credits in consultation with an academic adviser.
 These credits, combined with electives, may be applied to a minor in support of the student's interests. | 12 |

 Program Learning Objectives

-- Students will assess the Communication situation and create original written documents, images, sound, or graphics accordingly.
+- Creativity: Students will assess the Communication situation and create original written documents, images, sound, or graphics accordingly.

 Academic Advising